sofiafernandezmoreno/devops-workflow/README.md

 * Infrastructure as Code (Terraform)
 * Three isolated environments (dev, staging, prod) (only dev is used for the challenge exercise)
-* Automated Docker build workflow
+* Automated Docker build workflow for a SpringBoot app generated with https://start.spring.io/
 * Security scanning with Trivy
 * Image signing & verification using Cosign
 * Push to ECR